• Skip to primary navigation

 A casserole dish with baked pork chops and potatoes.

 With only 15 minutes of prep, a pork chop and potato casserole is a great easy meal for a busy weeknight.
-While baked pork chops might sound boring, when combined with onion soup and potatoes, you get a hearty meal that tastes amazing.
+While baked pork chops might sound boring, when combined with onion soup and potatoes, you get a hearty meal that tastes amazing and there’s no need for a side dish.

 The biggest issue with pork chops is that since they are so lean, they can easily dry out.
 No one wants dry tasteless pork chops.
-To prevent this, you can cook them at a high temperature for a short period of time like I do with roasted pork chops and peaches, or you can cover them and let them cook slowly.
+To prevent this, you can cook them at a high temperature for a short period or you can cover them and let them cook slowly.

 By covering the smothered pork chops, steam will form while they bake, helping to keep them moist and tender.